fulladmin/css-animation-angular-jquery-bootstrap/README.md

 nganimate
 =========

-140 awesome CSS3 animation classes, compatible with angular.js and natively jQuery.js and bootsrap.js
+140 awesome CSS3 animation classes, compatible with angular and natively jQuery and bootstrap

 ***
 Commonly the ngAnimate module provides support for JavaScript, CSS3 transition and CSS3 keyframe animation hooks within existing core and custom directives.